Professor Christy Cheung

 - IT and User Behaviour

 Information technologies have become an integral part of our personal and work lives.
-Prof. Cheung’s primary research interest is to understand how individuals adopt, use, and continue to use IT for leisure and work.
-Her classic MIS Quarterly paper (Limayem et al. 2007) introduces the concept of IS habit and argues that the use of technologies can be explained by habit.
-She also advances IS research by looking at how technologies facilitate users to form collective intentions to act together (e.g., collaboration, sharing knowledge, playing online games).
+Christy’s primary research interest is to understand how individuals adopt, use, and continue to use IT for leisure and work.
+Her classic MIS Quarterly paper (Limayem et al. 2007) introduces the concept of IS habit and argues that the use of technologies can also be explained by habit.
+She also advances IS research by looking at how technologies facilitate users to form collective intentions (we-intention) to act together (e.g., collaboration, sharing knowledge, playing online games).

 - Responsible Use of IT